-The core curriculum is 60 units, which completes the MA program, and may be completed in 24 months.
+The core curriculum is 60 units, which completes the Master of Arts (MA) degree, and may be completed in 24 months.
 However, if foundational classes need to be taken, it may be necessary to complete up to 66 units.

-Additionally, there are clinical training hours, which may equate to about 10-20 hours per week during the final year of study.
+Additionally, there are clinical training hours, which may equate to about 10 - 20 hours per week during the final year of study.
 Students may choose a two- or three-year track.
 Students must complete all requirements within 7 years from their first enrollment.

-DMFT Students continue after the 60 units in the MA program to complete 60 units in advance curriculum including a dissertation and an internship.
+DMFT Students continue after the 60 units in the MA degree to complete 60 units in advance curriculum, including a dissertation and an internship.
 DMFT students have 10 years to complete the program.